Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/ShowCallout/README.md

 #Show callout

-This sample demonstrates how to show location coordinates on a Map using a Callout.
+This sample demonstrates how to show location coordinates on a `Map` using a `Callout`.

 ![](screenshot.png)